Axobot-org/Axobot/docs/server.rst

 This subcommand allows you to modify the value of an option.
 Just enter the exact name of the option and its value.
 A validation message will then be sent if the request has been correctly executed.

-If the value contains several objects, such as a list of roles or channels, they must be separated by spaces, like this: :code:`config set clear_allowed_roles Admin Moderators @Special`.
+If the value contains several objects, such as a list of roles or channels, they must be separated by spaces, like this: :code:`config set noxp_channels general #commands`.
 Please note that not all configurations support multiple values (for example, it is not possible to have multiple prefixes).

 .. note:: When the value takes the form of roles, for more comfort you are not obliged to mention them: the exact name (as long as it doesn't contain spaces) or the identifier of the role is enough.
 The same goes for channels or emojis.